antmicro/audio-latency-tester/doc/source/usage.md

 In order to use the scripts described in this chapter, you need the [Audio latency tester board](https://github.com/antmicro/audio-latency-tester-board) flashed with firmware from the [`flashing hardware`](./installation.md#flashing-hardware) section.

-The [scripts]((https://github.com/antmicro/audio-latency-tester)) require Python packages from [installing dependencies](./installation.md#installing-dependencies) chapter and sufficient access rights to the connected USB devices.
+The [scripts]((https://github.com/antmicro/audio-latency-tester)) require Python packages from the [installing dependencies](./installation.md#installing-dependencies) chapter and sufficient access rights to the connected USB devices.

 ## Hardware preparation

 Before proceeding further, it is necessary to connect the [microphone board](https://github.com/antmicro/pdm-microphone-board) to the [audio latency tester board](https://github.com/antmicro/audio-latency-tester-board).
 The microphone board is a small footprint carrier board for a PDM microphone.
 Two of these boards can be joined for a stereo setup (after configuring two microphone boards for a left and right channel respectively).

 * To select the microphone board's channel, populate the resistor in one of the two orientations:

 :::{figure-md}